tonimctoni/rustcrawl/README.md

  - Already used urls might get added to the reservoir, see if it is worth it to change that (use unique_gathered, unique_visited).
     - Actually, just not add urls to the reservoir that have been crawled already.
 Urls in reservoir might get discarded after all.
     - Actually actually, getting too many "url has been used" "errors", maybe use another unique.
+    - Then again, a fast filling unique is not desired.

  <!-- - Add a check/set in one method to unique. -->